Atten007/Redstone/README.md

 <h1> Redstone </h1>
-RedstoneMC is a Minecraft: Java Edition Server written from scratch in Java.
+RedstoneMC is a Minecraft: Java Edition Server forked from SpigotMC in Java 18.
 It will support Bukkit / Spigot Plugins and Forge Mods.
 The compatible version is only 1.19 due to the new chat auth features.
 <h2> How to install? (not finished yet)</h2>
 1. Download RedstoneMC 1.19 from the releases page<br>
 2. Go to your terminal and type in the following:<br>